devareus/Eclectic-Token-Sniper/README.md

 ### Sell settings
 -    SellEnabled: Lets you disable the sell the tokens globally.
 This can be toggled while running by pressing the S key, but it will revert back to the default configured here if the sniper is restarted
--    WaitForApproval: If enabled, wait for the confirmation of the approval transaction before sending the sell transaction
 -    MempoolRemoveLiquidityEmergencySell: If enabled, the mempool is monitored for RemoveLiquidity transactions of the owned tokens.
 If one is detected the bot will try to frontrun the removal transaction to sell the tokens before the liquidity is gone.
 Mind that any RemoveLiquidity of the token will trigger this, even if it's only partial, so false positives are possible
--    EmergencySellGasPriceInc: Increment of gas price for emergency approvals and sells, in relation to the gas price of the RemoveLiquidity transaction that triggered them.
-Should be at least 1 to have any chances of frontrunning it
+-    EmergencySellGasPriceAdjustment: Adjustment of gas price for emergency approvals and sells, in relation to the gas price of the RemoveLiquidity transaction that triggered them.
+Should be at least 1 to have any chances of frontrunning it.
+The higher the value the better chances of selling before the liquidity is gone, but mind the costs!
 -    EmergencySellMaxGasPrice: Maximum gas price for emergency approvals and sells.
 This is a safe net in case a RemoveLiquidity had a crazy gas price
--    EmergencySellSlippage: Maximum slippage for emergency sells
+-    EmergencySellSlippage: Maximum slippage for emergency sells.
+You probably want a bigger percentage than usual here, as it's better to recover some of your investment than nothing.

 ### White/Black Listing
 -    WhitelistedTokens: This list of token addresses can have two different but similar usages.
 If *OnlyBuyWhitelisted* is enabled, only the tokens in this list can be bought.
 If it's disabled, it skips any audits for these tokens (use with care!)